jonathonheddings/One_Time_Pad_Encryption/README.md

-# One Time Pad Encryption
+# One Time Pad Message Encryption
 This python program provides functions for One Time Pad encryption on text files and messages.

 ---